deva0506/Backend-for-EOA/README.md

 # Event Organizing App Backend

-This is the backend for an event organizing application written in Java.
+This is the backend for an event organizing application written in Java using SpringBoot.

 ## Project Structure